Pioneering new ways of tackling bacterial contamination

 “It’s a pretty niche but important area of microbiology that has global reach, and we have a very unique type of expertise to be able to help.”

-Professor Mahenthiralingam and his team are also working on a variety of new projects around beneficial bacteria, such as use of genetically modified bacteria to reduce reliance on chemical pesticides to improve and sustain food production.
+Professor Mahenthiralingam and his team are also working on a variety of new projects around beneficial bacteria.
+Such as, the use of genetically modified bacteria to reduce reliance on chemical pesticides to improve and sustain food production.

 “There’s always something else to look at – it certainly keeps my curiosity going.”